gatomod/rust_lab/README.md

 -   **Shannon:** A simple Shannon entropy implementation
 -   **Huffman:** A Huffman tree generator

+## Ideas
+-   **Custom array:** An efficient keychain to insert values at any position and find it without iterating over each value like a junior

 ## Dataset

 All test data is available under the /data folder.
 There's a lot of garbage, like weird texts and images (with raw and encoded data).
 Don't take it personally.